Skip to main content

 Raspeballer / Komle / Klubb

-Potato dumplings with various regional names throughout Norway.
-Made from grated potatoes, sometimes with bacon or pork inside.
-Served with butter, bacon, and often rutabaga mash.
-Essential Norwegian comfort food with strong regional variations.
+Potato dumplings that go by different names depending on where you are in Norway.
+They're made from grated potatoes, sometimes with bacon or pork tucked inside, and served with butter, bacon, and often rutabaga mash.
+Solid comfort food, and the regional versions vary a lot.

 Regional Cuisine Highlights